rvsrnvsn/ICML2019/README.md

   - Can be viewed as multi-task learning or as a language game
 + Learning with corrections
   - Guiding policies with language via meta-learning
-  - Learning to learn from advice (pretraining by learning to correct)
+  - Learning to learn from advice (pre-training by learning to correct)
   - Language is useful as side information (used in the training loop), not just as a goal specification
 + What comes next?
 Challenges for the field
   - huge datasets...